The Definitive Guide on How to Get a Conservatorship

 How Long Does It Take to Get a Conservatorship?

 How long it takes to get a conservatorship depends on the type of conservatorship you are requesting.
-For instance, a hearing for a temporary conservatorship can be obtained in fewer than five court days if the court determines the proposed conservatee is under immediate risk, like in the case discussed in the previous section.
+For instance, a hearing for a temporary conservatorship can be obtained in fewer than five court days if the court determines the proposed conservatee is under immediate risk, like in the case discussed in the previous subsection.

-If the petitioner is seeking a permanent conservatorship, the process can take longer, as petitions for the appointment of a permanent conservatorship are often scheduled for hearing months after filing.
+If the petitioner is seeking a permanent conservatorship, the process can take longer, as petitions for the appointment of a permanent conservator are often scheduled for hearing months after filing.
 Of course, if adverse parties object to the petition, the process can take even longer and may require an evidentiary hearing or trial to resolve.

 What Is the Cost of Conservatorship?